justinwoo/torscraper/README.md

   "url": "urlForSearchResults",
   "selector": ".whateverClassName a",
   "blacklist": [
-    "Substring of title you don't want to open right away" ]
+    "Substring of title you don't want to download"
+  ]
 }
 ```